Robert-W/react-prerender/README.md

 ```javascript
 export class App extends React.Component { ... }
 ```
 Then your exportName would be App.
+If it's a default export then you do not need to provide this.

 #### requirejs
 Type: `object`<br>
 Default: `none`<br>
 Required: No

-If you are using AMD, you will probably need to include this configuration.
-All the options below are part of this object.
+If you are using AMD, you will need to include this configuration with some of the options listed below.

 #### requirejs.paths
 Type: `object`<br>